Asteroid will make a close pass by Earth on Friday

 2018 CB isn't a mass-extinction type of asteroid, though it's an interesting one for astronomers.

 "Although 2018 CB is quite small, it might well be larger than the asteroid that entered the atmosphere over Chelyabinsk, Russia, almost exactly five years ago, in 2013," Paul Chodas, manager of the Center for Near Earth Object Studies at NASA's Jet Propulsion Laboratory, said in a statement.
-"Asteroids of this size do not often approach this close to our planet — maybe only once or twice a year."
+"Asteroids of this do not often approach this close to our planet — maybe only once or twice a year."

 On Feb.
-15, 2013, an asteroid roughly 17 metres in size lit up the sky over Chelyabinsk breaking up, with a large piece landing in a lake.
+15, 2013, an asteroid roughly 17 metres in lit up the sky over Chelyabinsk breaking up, with a large piece landing in a lake.
 A powerful air burst echoed across the city, breaking windows and injuring more than 1,000 people.

 Astronomers take these opportunities to learn more about asteroids, such as their composition.
 They're particularly intrigued as these are leftover bits from the formation of our solar system and could tell us about our early origins.